AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 The third school of thought on what constitutes JS is that people primarily derive their evaluations from the people that they surround themselves with.
 It's established that humans are social animals and are generally positively affected by socialising, making us more energetic, happier, excited, enthusiastic, and it is a [fundamental motivation](https://en.wikipedia.org/wiki/Social_psychology) for most behaviour.

 Lately, researchers have thought social characteristics via the relationships between workers as being among the most important causes of JS.
-This fits with our intution that working with people you dislike is terrible, or vice versa.
+This fits with our intuition that working with people you dislike is terrible, or vice versa.
 The ways in which social characteristics may influence JS are many, but the ones that have been noted as potentially important are:

 1. [Social Information Processing](#Social-Information-Processing) - ie conforming to others evaluations
 2. [Interdependence](#interdependence)